Vagabond/vagabond.github.io/_posts/2013-06-21-zz_packaging-and-the-tide-of-history.md

 [bundler](http://gembundler.com/), node has (well, a bunch of things, [npm shrinkwrap]((https://npmjs.org/doc/shrinkwrap.html) seems to be the latest hotness).
-There's even this thing called [docker](http://www.docker.io/) that lets you build a while mini environment with tailored versions of anything, for deploying polyglot applications.
+There's even this thing called [docker](http://www.docker.io/) that lets you build a whole mini environment with tailored versions of anything, for deploying polyglot applications.
 I could probably find more examples.
 The point is, all this stuff has emerged in the past few years (with the exception of erlang releases, which have been around for a long time, but have recently